winitzki/scall/tutorial/programming_dhall.md

 The `Monad` typeclass could inherit `fmap` from the `Functor` typeclass and `pure` from the `Pointed` typeclass.

 To express this kind of inheritance in Dhall, we can use Dhall's features for manipulating records.
-Dhall has the operator `//\\` that combines all fields from two record types into one larger record type.
+Dhall has the operator `//\\` that combines all fields from two record types into a larger record type.
 The corresponding operator `/\` combines fields from two record values.
 For example: